gvr37leo/fsm-validator/README.md

 ## warning
 The implementation of these finite state machines is a little different than regular expressions.
-Normally regular expressions consider a string valid if there is any possible way to complete the finite state machine. however the way these fsm's are implemented is that they will take the first path that is available so the order in which you specify the rules does matter. for instance this regex `\a+a\` would allow aa but `start.plus(a).normal(a)` wouldn't because it would keep looping in the a+ part so be aware of this and try to avoid ambiguity.
+Normally regular expressions consider a string valid if there is any possible way to complete the finite state machine.
+However the way these fsm's are implemented is that they will take the first path that is available, so the order in which you specify the rules does matter. for instance this regex `\a+a\` would allow aa but `start.plus("a").normal("a")` wouldn't because it would keep looping in the a+ part and never reach the accepting state so be aware of this and try to avoid ambiguity.

 ## still coming
 - documentation on all the classes and functions and how they work